 The first big thing you’ll win when switching to a remote job is winning your commute time.
 And with this, you’re winning one to two hours per day to spend on other things.
 Work in them and finish early?
 Yes.
 More sleep in the morning?
 Yes.
 A walk after lunch?
 Yes.
 A combination of all this?
 Perfect!
 It’s your choice.

 You’re deep working on that last report, then your co-worker is here to show you that latest trending video.
 You watch it, laugh, and talk a little about it.
 After 20 min of talk, where were you at that report?
 It’s hard to go back to that deep work state of mind.

 Actually, a study is made around this specific topic!
 It shows that you need at least 23 minutes and 15 sec to get back on track after an interruption.
 That’s nearly 25 minutes.
 And given we are interrupted at least 2 to 3 days per day, that’s more than 1 hour lost.

 When you work remotely, you get to chose when to work, and where.
-You can chose a quiet spot where you don’t get interrupted, focus for some time, and get things done.
+You can choose a quiet spot where you don’t get interrupted, focus for some time, and get things done.

 In addition to this, when working remotely, you can afford to cook for yourself.
-Imagine how much saving you’ll make by cooking for yourself!
+Imagine how much savings you’ll make by cooking for yourself!

 Freedom to move and work from anywhere

 This is my list of things I love about working remotely.
 It’s something that looks weird at first sight, and it is!
-But once your try it, it’s hard to go back.
+But once you try it, it’s hard to go back.